 The principle of personal honor is the basis for student conduct.
 The honor system rests on the sincere belief that the college student is mature and self-respecting, and can be relied upon to act as a responsible and ethical member of society.
-Each individual has the obligation of knowing and upholding the College code of rules and regulations.
+Each individual has the obligation of knowing and upholding College rules.
+These rules are given in the Student Guide which is included in the packets supplied to each student at the time of registration.